-OPI entered into a deed of assignment with hold-out relative to the loan, in favor of the bank, OPI's accounts receivable under the Power Supply Agreement (PSA) entered with Oriental Mindoro Electric Cooperative, Inc. (ORMECO) and a portion of OPI's cash in bank pertaining to a Reserve Fund equivalent to one (1) month amortization payable under the loan agreement.
+OPI entered into a deed of assignment with hold-out relative to the loan, in favor of the bank, OPI's trade receivable under the Power Supply Agreement (PSA) entered with Oriental Mindoro Electric Cooperative, Inc. (ORMECO).
+Also the loan requires a portion of OPI's cash in bank pertaining to a Reserve Fund equivalent to two (2) months amortization payable under the loan agreement.